a-tharva/LaunchEnv/README.md

 v0.0.1

 ## About
 Command line application created in python to execute your programs or scripts in one command.
+- Note : Not tested for linux.
+- PATH for data storage is given in /launch/utils/utils.py

 ## Installation
 From PyPI